fallahpour-fr/ml-heart-disease/README.md

 # Heart Disease

-In this project, you have to predict whether a patient has a low chance of a heart attack or a high chance, according to the medical information of a patient, which is fully described below?!
-The data is saved in heart.csv file.
+In this project, you have to predict whether a patient has a low chance of heart attack or a high chance according to the medical information of a patient?!

 ## Model that used